lyonk6/BadLogic/parsers/README.md

 ## UniProt Parser
-The purpose of the uniprot parser is to parse for minimotifs in the uniprot_sprot XML data and create the following table:
+The purpose of the uniprot parser is to parse for minimotifs in the uniprot_sprot XML data and create a table that looks like the following:

 | Uniprot id  | uniprotType          | description      | motifTarget        | modifiedPosition   | startPosition | endPosition | evidence               |